Skip to Content Skip to Footer

 • Describe how this program will benefit you and how you will benefit the program

 • After completing your first draft, ask for some feedback from people whose opinions matter to you such as professors and close friends.
-You will probably want to make revisions before sending in your final draft & have Career Services or the Writer's Studio Critique it.
+You will probably want to make revisions before sending in your final draft & have Career and Professional Development or the Writer's Studio Critique it.

 2 - Application Form